The Eo generic object system. It's designed to be the base object system for the EFL.

 export EO_LIFECYCLE_DEBUG=1 export EINA_LOG_LEVELS=eo_lifecycle:2 # just critical, error and warning eo_debug my_app *

-Keep in mind that the log will consume memory for all objects and that main loop primitives such as timers, jobs, promises and futures are all objects, being created in large numbers, thus consuming lots of memory.
+Keep in mind that the log will consume memory for all objects and that main loop primitives such as timers, jobs, promises and futures are all objects.
+If created in large numbers, they will consume large amounts of of memory.

-To address that log pollution and memory consumption, one can select just handful classes to be logged using
+To address log pollution and memory consumption, you can select just a handful classes to be logged using

 EO_LIFECYCLE_DEBUG with a list of comma-separated class names.
-If
+Use

-EO_LIFECYCLE_DEBUG=*, then all classes are logged, otherwise just the classes listed will be (whitelist).
+EO_LIFECYCLE_DEBUG=* to log all classes, otherwise just the classes listed will be (whitelist).

 # Log only 2 classes: Efl_Loop and Efl_Net_Dialer_Tcp export EO_LIFECYCLE_DEBUG=Efl_Loop,Efl_Net_Dialer_Tcp export EINA_LOG_LEVELS=eo_lifecycle:4 eo_debug my_app *

-Another approach is to log all but few classes, also known as blacklist.
+Another approach is to log all but a few classes, also known as a blacklist.
 This is done with another environment variable

 # Log all but Efl_Loop_Timer export EO_LIFECYCLE_NO_DEBUG=Efl_Loop_Timer export EINA_LOG_LEVELS=eo_lifecycle:4 eo_debug my_app *